-Switching gears from backyards and bird feeders, we wrote Motionscope after talking to our physics teacher friends and asking them what tools they would like to have available to teach and/or study the concepts of projectile motion — concepts such as velocity, acceleration, momentum, and energy.
+We wrote Motionscope after asking our physics teacher friends what tools they would like to have available to teach and/or study the concepts of projectile motion — concepts such as velocity, acceleration, momentum and energy.
 Motionscope uses Vizy’s camera to capture the motion of moving objects.
 It can accurately measure the position, velocity and acceleration of each object in each frame.

-Motionscope can also display graphs of each object’s x and y position, velocity, and acceleration, as well as the magnitude and angle of each object’s velocity and acceleration.
+Motionscope can also display graphs of each object’s x and y position, velocity and acceleration.
 Or if you prefer, Motionscope can provide the raw motion data in spreadsheet form.
 Sliders allow you to adjust the spacing of the data points and the size of the time window.

 Motionscope is a fully-functional application that demonstrates the diverse possibilities of Vizy’s potential uses!

-Like the Birdfeeder application, this application uses a Tensorflow neural network to detect your dog or cat and take pictures and/or little videos and upload them the cloud for you and family/friends to enjoy.
-You can also connect to Vizy remotely to check on your pet and give them treats, for example.
+Pet Companion can detect your dog or cat, take pictures and videos of them and upload them to the cloud for you and your family/friends to enjoy.
+You can connect to Pet Companion remotely to check on your pet and give them treats, for example.

-Pet Companion is an example application that you can easily customize to your pet’s needs.
-(Did you know that you can make a treat dispenser out of cardboard, a jar, and a solenoid?
-So, you learn important maker skills, your pet gets treats — everyone wins!)
-The code behind Pet Companion is described in detail in a tutorial series that covers how to write your own Vizy programs.
+You can easily customize Pet Companion to your pet’s needs.
+(Did you know that you can make a treat dispenser out of cardboard, a jar, and a solenoid?)
+The code behind Pet Companion is described in detail in a tutorial that covers how to write your own Vizy programs.